-An LLC is good for brick and mortar businesses, but not necessary for online businesses.
+An LLC is good for brick-and-mortar businesses, but not necessary for online businesses.

-How is an LLC Similar to a DBA?
+How is an LLC similar to a DBA?

 LLCs and DBAs both provide limited liability to their owners.
 However, the main difference between the two is that an LLC is taxed like a corporation, whereas a DBA is disregarded for tax purposes.

-How is an LLC Unlike a DBA?
+How is an LLC, unlike a DBA?

-Unlike a DBA, an LLC provides the advantages of being taxed as a partnership.
+Unlike a DBA, an LLC provides the advantage of being taxed as a partnership.
 This means that there is no entity-level tax and all the profits and losses are passed on to the members.

 How do I cancel my registered name?

 An LLC or an LLP can be registered with the Secretary of State under a “Doing Business As” (DBA) name.
 If you would like to cancel or release your DBA name, you have to file a “Statement of Cancellation/Release” with the Secretary of State.

 How to file a DBA with easy-to-find steps?

 Anyone who intends to start a new business should read the entire article to know about what is Doing Business As, how it works and its benefits.